gkasev/chainguide/README.md

 You can submit pages by email (add(at)thechainguide.net) or by creating a pull request on the index file.

 ## What to Index
 Submit pages that represent the final destination for the user.
-For example, submit the page of a specific product, like https://www.paulcomp.com/shop/components/skewers/quick-release-seat-post-collar/, instead of an intermediate page of the product category - https://www.paulcomp.com/product-category/components/skewers/.
+For example, submit this specific [product page](https://www.paulcomp.com/shop/components/skewers/quick-release-seat-post-collar/), instead of the intermediate [product category page](https://www.paulcomp.com/product-category/components/skewers/).